Key Takeaways

 Chicken Broth Popsicles

-Yes, you read that right!
-Who said popsicles have to be sweet?
-These savory popsicles are a great way to hydrate your dog and keep them cool.
-Just be sure to use low-sodium broth to avoid salt overload.
+Yes, you read that right – these savory popsicles are a great way to hydrate your dog and keep them cool.
+Just be sure to use low-sodium broth to avoid salt overload!

 Pumpkin Purée Popsicles

-This is a healthy and tasty option that is perfect for dogs with sensitive stomachs.
-If your dog’s on the less sensitive side, you can even go ahead and add some pumpkin pie spices like cinnamon, nutmeg, and cloves for an extra-flavorful treat.
+Perfect for dogs with sensitive stomachs!
+If your dog’s on the less-sensitive side, you can even go ahead and add some cinnamon for an extra-flavorful treat.

 Apple and Carrot Popsicles